mintmy82/data-analysis-project/README.md

 - Limited visibility into real-time inventory performance
 - Lack of centralized system for monitoring product sales

-The goal are Build an end-to-end analytics pipeline to track performance, identify bottlenecks and provide actionable insights.
+The goal are to Build an end-to-end analytics pipeline to track performance, identify bottlenecks and provide actionable insights.

 # Methodology
 Step 1 — Data Extraction (SQL)